philipturner/alphafold-metal/README.md

-# AlphaFold port to the Apple GPU
+# AlphaFold ported to the M1 GPU